 Applying Letter Grades with Rubrics: In Brightspace, to use the inline grader, we must use a numeric grade item.
 This means that to grade inline we must grade with scores, points or percentages rather than with explicit letter grades.
 However, we can use rubrics to grade assignments in the inline grader.
 To workaround numeric grades

-Using Urkund: Plagiarism detection in Brightspace is currently available by using Urkund Urkund is a fully-automated system that checks submitted text for plagiarism.
-In order to assess your student’s submission for plagiarism.
-To use Urkund, you must enable the tool against the assignment submission folder in the module on Brightspace.
-For information on using Urkund
+Using Urkund: Plagiarism detection in Brightspace is currently available by using Urkund external service Urkund is a fully-automated system that checks text submitted to Brightspace for plagiarism.
+In order to assess your student’s submission for plagiarism you must enable the tool against the assignment submission folder in the module on Brightspace.
+For information on using

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.